 The financial report for the year ended 30 June 2021 has been prepared on a historical cost basis, except for certain investments, which have been measured at fair value.

 The Company's functional and presentation currency is the Australian dollar (\$) unless otherwise stated.

-(b) Statement of Compliance
+Statement of Compliance (b)

 The accounting policies adopted are consistent with those of the prior years except as follows: